-Lack of Clear Rules for Data Not Subject to HIPAA Protections developments such as Google's acquisition of Fitbit and Facebook's launch of a new preventive health tool.255 HIPAA's limitations may erode public trust in sharing digital health data outside of the HIPAA framework.256 In addition, initiatives between big technology companies and health systems like "Project Nightingale" have raised privacy and transparency concerns from providers, patient advocates, and government agencies.257
+Lack of Clear Rules for Data Not Subject to HIPAA Protections developments such as Google's acquisition of Fitbit and Facebook's launch of a new preventive health tool.
+HPAA's limitations may erode public trust in sharing digital health data outside of the HIPAA framework.
+In addition, initiatives between big technology companies and health systems like "Project Nightingale" have raised privacy and transparency concerns from providers, patient advocates, and government agencies.
+Health acquired transparency concerns from providers, patient advocates, and government agencies.